Efficiency of the Price Formation Process in Presence of High Frequency Participants: a Mean Field Game analysis

 Now, as usual in game theory, there is a value function $u$ for any player.
 The value function depends upon the queue size $x$.
 It is the expected Profit \& Loss (P\&L) of a player entering the queue.
 Note that we assume that agents are risk neutral and that their reservation utility is set to 0, which means that an agent decides to enter the queue as soon as the value function is positive: $u(x) > 0$. \\

-The value function dynamic comes from an infinitesimal expression of events impacting it: \begin{itemize} \item a newcomer enters the queue as soon as $u(x)>0$ (remember $u$ is the ``\emph{expected value received if you enter the queue}''). \item the queue is consumed by a Poisson process of intensity $\mu(x)$.
+The value function dynamic comes from an infinitesimal expression of events impacting it: \begin{itemize} \item a newcomer enters the queue as soon as $u(x)>0$ (remember $u$ is the ``\emph{expected value received if you enter the queue}''). \item in the scope of this toy model, the queue is consumed by an exogenous Poisson process of intensity $\mu(x)$.
 Each time an order already waiting in the queue is partially executed (according to a prorata rule): its owner will sell $q/x$ shares for a price $P(x)$.
-The new expected value for a participant waiting in the queue in this case is thus $q/x\cdot P(x) + (1-q/x)\cdot u(x-q)$ (i.e. the first part of the expression comes from the sell of $q/x$ shares and the second one from the expected value of the queue that is now of size $x-q$). \item in all other cases, the expected value does not change. \item the waiting cost is proportional to $q$ (the size of the orders); it decreases the expected value of $u$ by $c\,q\,dt$, where $dt$ is the time unit. \end{itemize} More formally (with the notations $dN^{\mu(x)}_t$ for the queue-consuming point process and $dN^{\lambda \one_{\{u(x)>0\}} }_t$ for the queue-increasing one), the dynamics of the value function $u(x)$ is driven by: \begin{itemize} \item a stochastic differential equation on the size of the queue $x_t$:
+The new expected value for a participant waiting in the queue in this case is thus $q/x\cdot P(x) + (1-q/x)\cdot u(x-q)$ (i.e. the first part of the expression comes from the sell of $q/x$ shares and the second one from the expected value of the queue that is now of size $x-q$). \item in all other cases, the expected value does not change. \item the waiting cost is proportional to $q$ (the size of the orders); it decreases the expected value of $u$ by $c\,q\,dt$, where $dt$ is the time unit. \end{itemize}